Do your goats receive regular copper supplementation? Find out why it’s so important and how to properly give copper bolus for goats!

 I live in south Florida, and we have nothing in our soil.
 Actually it’s more like sand!
 So I prefer to copper bolus my goats 3 times per year.

 And that’s it!
-Super simple and much easier on your goats than the traditional bolusing technique!
+Super simple and much easier on your goats than the traditional bolusing method!

 Have you ever copper bolused your goats before?
 If so how do you do it?
 Do you have a special technique that works for you?
 If so please share, I’m always interested in hearing new ideas from my readers!